Freeze (b-boy move)

-A freeze is a b-boying technique that involves halting all body motion, often in an interesting or balance-intensive position.
+A freeze is a b-boying technique that involves halting all body motion, often in an interesting or balance-intensive pose, for a few seconds.
 It is implied that the position is hit and held from motion as if freezing in motion, or into ice.
 Freezes often incorporate various twists and distortions of the body into stylish and often difficult positions.